rlucio/cinder-violin-driver-havana/README.md

 cinder-violin-driver-havana
 ===========================

-Violin Memory v6000 volume driver for Openstack Cinder Havana release.
+Violin Memory v6000 volume drivers for Openstack Cinder Havana release.

-This repository contains the latest open-source release of Violin Memory's python driver and client communication libraries for use with Openstack Cinder's block storage services.
+This repository contains the latest open-source release of Violin Memory's python drivers and client communication libraries for use with Openstack Cinder's block storage services.

 It is maintained externally for 3rd party developers, testers, and users and may be periodically updated in the future.